nhstaple/feelskunaman/README.md

 ### Black Uhuru, Jamaica (reggae)
 ![](console_logs/black.png)
 ```
-valence μ:   happy  ( 0.523  )
+valence  :   happy  ( 0.523  )
-arousal μ:   awake  ( 0.524  )
+arousal  :   awake  ( 0.524  )
 intensity:    0.74
 angle    :   45.10° ( Quad I )
 ```

 ## Future Work
 This project aims to quickly gather emotional information of music through Spotify's API.
 This approach is not general because of Spotify's proprietary music information retrieval software (echonest.)
 While analysis of Thai music was succesful enough to produce a modest classifier [3], deeper analysis of universal MER necessitates an open source solution combined with raw actionable non-Western source music.
+Spotify's API limits possible analysis of MER by computing features for an entire song rather than individual sections.
+While frame data is available, Spotify's API documentation is opaque at the time of investigation making complex analysis infeasible.
+The author notes *librosa* and *AMUSE* as possible alternative APIs to develop an appropriate framework but would still require actionable non-Western music to extract analyzable information.

-Combined with efforts to identify individual emotive units in songs [5], rather than assigning labels to whole songs, could gather better training data for machine learning models [4].
-Applications of MER systems include treatment for psychiatric conditions.
+Combined with efforts to identify a list of emotive units in songs [5], rather than assigning one label to an entire song, MIR systems could gather better training data for machine learning models [4].
+Future work will examine MER similarity of multi-cultural music through psychological features.
+Potential applications of MER systems include treatment for psychiatric conditions and music education.

 ## Citations
 ```